Vithushan4/Foursquare-Studio/README.md

 - **Combining Multiple Visuals**: Designing the infographic in Canva required strategically arranging the thematic map, bar chart, and doughnut chart to ensure clear storytelling, visual hierarchy, and readability without overcrowding the layout.

 ## Written Report
 For a detailed breakdown of the analysis please refer to the written report, that is attached in the files section of this repository.
-This report provides deeper insights into the analysis, and key findings/
+This report provides deeper insights into the analysis, and key findings.